stashed/docs/docs/guides/latest/auto-backup/pvc.md

 ## Backup

-Now, well will add auto-backup specific annotations to the PVC.
-Stash watches for PVC.
-Once it found a PVC with auto-backup specific annotations, it will create a `Repository` and a `BackupConfiguration` crd according to respective `BackupConfigurationTemplate`.
+Now, we are going to add auto backup specific annotations to the PVC.
+Stash watches for PVC with auto-backup annotations.
+Once it finds a PVC with auto-backup annotations, it will create a `Repository` and a `BackupConfiguration` crd according to respective `BackupConfigurationTemplate`.
 Then, rest of the backup process will proceed as normal backup of a stand-alone PVC as describe [here](/docs/guides/latest/volumes/pvc.md).

 **Add Annotations:**

-Let's add the auto-backup specific annotation to the PVC,
+Let's add the auto backup specific annotation to the PVC,

 ```console
 $ kubectl annotate pvc nfs-pvc -n demo --overwrite \